chrhodes/VSTOTraining/docs/episode-01-CreateInitialAddin.md

 Review of what got created.

+Created Tag - CreateInitialAddins
-Checked in changes, label - CreateInitialAddins
+Checked in changes

 ## Interesting aspects

+It's easy to start!